pygame/pygame/docs/reST/ref/freetype.rst

       Set a transform matrix for the face.
 If None, no matrix assigned.
       The arguments can be any numeric type that can be converted to a double.
-The matrix is applied after the bold transformation, but before oblique and rotation.
+The matrix is applied after the strong transformation, but before oblique and rotation.

    .. method:: delete_transform